wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ---
 title: "Mechanical Keyboards 101"
-description: "An introduction to exciting world of mechanical keyboards"
+description: "An introduction to the exciting world of mechanical keyboards"
 layout: post
 ---